KqSMea8/AirplayServer/README.md

 Your contributions are more than welcome!

 # Todo
+* Properly handle timestamps and ntp
+  => Smooth playback, low latency
 * Use OpenSSL for the elliptic curve crypto?
-* Add help command and print version
+* Frequent playback stalls
+  => Likely caused by network (at least we stall while checking sockets)
 * Bug: Sometimes cannot be stopped
-* Bug: Frequent playback stalls